 ♦ Unemployment in Yamhill County (pop.
-102,659 in 2015) is estimated at the rather low figure of 4.2% in 2015.
-(But if we include people working part-time or in temporary positions when they want to work full-time, the current unemployment rate is considerably higher.
+105,722 in 2017) is estimated at the rather low figure of 3.9% in 2018.
+(But if we include people working part-time or in temporary positions when they want to work full-time, the current unemployment rate is higher (estimated at 8.3%) .
 And many workers receive low wages with few or no benefits–please see information on the “working poor” and ALICE families below.)

 Give a Little is placing increasing emphasis on funding modest expenses—such as work licenses and equipment, gas cards, and training courses-that will help job seekers gain employment.

-♦ Food insecurity: Oregon is ranked fourth highest in the nation in the use of food stamps (Supplemental Nutrition Assistance Program or SNAP benefits).
-Latest figures show that nearly 20% (19,299) of the population in Yamhill County is receiving SNAP benefits.
+♦ Food insecurity: Oregon has been ranked among the top six in the nation in the use of food stamps (Supplemental Nutrition Assistance Program or SNAP benefits).
+In Yamhill County, 15% (16,435) of the population is receiving SNAP benefits in 2018.

-According to the 2017 YCAP (Yamhill Community Action Partnership) count, 1,066 people in Yamhill County are homeless, a number that includes sheltered, unsheltered and precariously housed persons.
+♦ Homelessness: According to the 2018 YCAP (Yamhill Community Action Partnership) count, 1,387 people in Yamhill County are homeless, a number that includes sheltered, unsheltered and precariously housed persons.
 (Please see www.yamhillcap.org.)
 Our local shelters are capable of providing temporary housing for fewer than 150 people.

-♦ Poverty: Approximately 15% of Yamhill County families are living below the federal poverty level (estimated in 2015 at $20,090 yearly income for a family of three—which is the average family size in Oregon—and $24,250 for a family of four.)
-But it is generally accepted that the federal definition of poverty, developed in the early 1960s, is badly outdated, and that a great many more families live in conditions of poverty than the federal statistics suggest.
+♦ Poverty: Approximately 11.7% of Yamhill County families are living below the federal poverty level (estimated in 2018 at $20,760 yearly income for a family of three—which is the average family size in Oregon—and $25,100 for a family of four.)
+But it is widely recognized that the federal definition of poverty, developed in the early 1960s, is badly outdated, and that a great many more families live in conditions of poverty than the federal statistics suggest.

-Also, many individuals and families are working but still living in poverty.
-According to the most recent data, approximately seven out of 10 (71%) among Oregon’s families in poverty had at least one parent who worked full-time (24%) or part-time (47%).
-For further information on the working poor, see www.ocpp.org/tag/working-poor.
 Also, please see http://unitedwayalice.org for an illuminating report on families that are given the acronym ALICE (Asset Limited, Income Constrained, Employed).
-(Click on “Reports” and look under “Second Cohort” for the Mid-Willamette Valley.)
-Many of these families live paycheck-to-paycheck, barely able to keep up with housing, food, transportation, and other basic expenses, and they are extremely vulnerable when emergencies arise.
+(Click on “Research Center” and scroll down to “By State,” then select Yamhill County.)
+Many ALICE families live paycheck-to-paycheck, barely able to keep up with housing, food, transportation, and other basic expenses.
+They have few or no savings and are extremely vulnerable when emergencies arise.

-♦ Health care: Large numbers of Yamhill County residents continue to struggle for basic health services, including dental and vision needs.
+♦ Health care: Large numbers of Yamhill County residents continue to struggle to afford basic health services, including dental and vision needs.
 Give a Little is particularly active in these two areas.

 In the current situation, our local charities, places of worship, food and shelter providers, and nonprofits